Lbhagirathi/Biodiversity_dataset_analysis-/README.md

   - Taxonomic group dropdown
   - Year-range slider
 - Mechanisms to link components: selecting a region should update the time-series; selecting a taxonomic group should update the map, etc.

+- Note: customization_instructions.md is a file that instructs the user to create their own species abundance visualizer from the raw_framework.py file.

 ---
 ```